 Any conversion to a single pass radiator that retains the same size 1-1/2 inch top coolant inlet is less efficient that the original.
 The single 1-1/2 inch top fitting will create a restriction to the two combined coolant streams resulting in increased backpressure as the coolant exits from the thermostats.
 Cooling efficiency is then diminished.

 Any conversion to a single pass radiator that uses a "T" fitting is less efficient that the original.
-A "T" fitting forces one coolant stream (typically the left engine bank blue arrow below) at right angles to the other coolant stream (red arrow below).
+A "T" fitting forces one coolant stream (typically the left engine bank blue arrow drawing below) at right angles to the other coolant stream (red arrow).
 Both coolant streams are compromised (blue arrow more so than red arrow).

 In this case the left cylinder banks are subject to more coolant backpressure than the right bank, resulting in less cooling to the left side of the cylinder bank and increased temperature variations between cylinder banks.